bridger-norman/bridger-norman/README.md

 - Part-Time Data Analyst: Brigham Young University Idaho, April 23 - Present
 - Data Science Intern: LabStats (market-leading SaaS company), May 22 - September 22

+## Personal

+- 📖 In my free time I love to read fiction books, my favorite series thus far is Dune!
+I have aspirations one day to be an author and share stories with the world just like my favorite authors.
+- 🔪 I have an obsession for knives and all things EDC (Everyday Carry)!
+I always have at the bare minimum a pocket knife on me.
+- 🎮 I enjoy causal gaming, preferably The Legend of Zelda franchise.
+- 👟 I also am very active, running, hiking, and swimming are some of my favorite activities.

 ## Let's Connect!